Tested Baking & Dessert Recipes & Videos

 Chocolate Dipped Coconut Macaroons

-Lamingtons: Preheat oven to 350 degrees F (180 degrees C) and place oven rack to middle position.
+Lamingtons: Preheat your oven to 350 degrees F (180 degrees C).
 Butter, or spray with a nonstick cooking spray, the bottom and sides of an 8 inch (20 cm) square cake pan.
+Then line the bottom of the pan with parchment paper.

 In a large bowl sift or whisk together the flour, baking powder, and salt.

-In bowl of electric mixer, or with a hand mixer, beat the butter until soft.
+In the bowl of your electric mixer, or with a hand mixer, beat the butter until soft.
 Add the sugar and beat until light and fluffy (about 2-3 minutes).
 Add eggs, one at a time, beating well after each addition.
-Scrape down the sides of the bowl.
+Scrape down the sides of the bowl as needed.
 Add the vanilla extract and beat until combined.
-With the mixer on low speed, alternately add the flour mixture and milk, in three additions, beginning and ending with flour.
+With the mixer on low speed, alternately add the flour mixture (in three additions) and milk (in two additions), beginning and ending with the flour.

-Spread the batter into the prepared pan and smooth the top with an offset spatula.
-Bake in preheated oven for about 25 - 30 minutes, or until a toothpick inserted in the center of the cake comes out clean.
+Spread the batter into your prepared pan and smooth the top with the back of a spoon or an offset spatula.
+Bake in preheated oven for about 20 - 25 minutes, or until a toothpick inserted in the center of the cake just comes out clean.

-Cool the cake in its pan on a wire rack for 10 minutes.
+Cool the cake in the pan, placed on a wire rack, for about 10 minutes.
 Then place a wire rack on top of the cake pan and invert, lifting off the pan.
-Re-invert.
-Once the cake has completely cooled cut into 16 two-inch (5 cm) squares.
-Wrap the cake in plastic wrap and refrigerate (to make them easier to frost) for several hours or even overnight.
+Remove the parchment paper and then turn the cake right side up.
+Once the cake has completely cooled cut into 16 - two-inch (5 cm) squares.

-Chocolate Frosting: Place the confectioners' sugar, cocoa powder, butter and milk in a heatproof bowl over a saucepan of simmering water.
+Chocolate Frosting: Place the powdered sugar, cocoa powder, butter and milk in a heatproof bowl placed over a saucepan of simmering water.
 Stir the mixture until it becomes smooth and of pouring consistency.

 Lamingtons Recipe: